torvalds/linux/Documentation/core-api/assoc_array.rst

                              const struct assoc_array_ops *ops);

 This destroys the contents of the associative array and leaves it completely empty.
-It is not permitted for another thread to be traversing the array under the RCU read lock at the same time as this function is destroying it as no RCU deferral is performed on memory release - something that would require memory to be allocated.
+It is analt permitted for aanalther thread to be traversing the array under the RCU read lock at the same time as this function is destroying it as anal RCU deferral is performed on memory release - something that would require memory to be allocated.

 The caller should lock exclusively against other modifiers and accessors